 - Healthcare at the Jail - a successful public-private-partnership can be found at the County jail where residents are saving nearly $7 million annually by eliminating costly transportation costs through the delivery of inmate health care services in the jail.

 County Executive Mangano has focused on rebuilding Nassau County’s economy by creating jobs that put people back to work.
-Mr. Mangano and his economic development team have helped create and retain 20,000 private sector jobs in Nassau County.
-In fact, Nassau County recently won a heated competition with the State of New Jersey for the International Headquarters of Hain Celestial.
+Mr. Mangano and his economic development team have helped create more than 25,000 private sector jobs.
+In fact, Nassau County won a heated competition with the State of New Jersey for the International Headquarters of Hain Celestial.
 The County has also attracted new homeland security jobs, high-tech jobs, as well as film and television industry jobs to the former Grumman-Navy property in Nassau.
-To assist employers and residents, more than 1,000 new housing opportunities are now constructed and/or underway in Nassau County thanks to the Mangano administration’s initiative to help young families and seniors.
+To attract employers, County initiatives have helped spur 3,500 new housing opportunities which are now open and/or under construction in the County.
 Veteran and military housing was also created to honor our hometown heroes.
 Together, these policies have resulted in the New York State Department of Labor reporting that Nassau County leads the State of New York in terms of job growth and employment.
 In fact, Nassau County has the lowest unemployment rate in the region.

 County Executive Mangano’s achievements also include raising funds from the private sector to keep the Empire State Games for the Physically Challenged alive after having all funding eliminated by the State of New York in 2011.
 A commitment to all of Nassau's children is evident from County Executive Mangano's initiatives that also include affordable athletic opportunities in baseball, softball, lacrosse, tennis and soccer as well as new playgrounds and an affordable summer recreation program at Nassau County parks.